npolar/npdc-Troll-booking/README.md

-# npdc-troll-booking
+# npdc-Troll-booking
-Booking system for Troll research station in Antarctica
+Booking system for the Troll research station in Antarctica